 We plan our activities to cover these areas, taking into account each child's individual interests and learning needs.
 All of these areas of learning and development are delivered together and are supported through planned, purposeful play, with a balance of adult led and child-initiated activities.
-Young children learn best through first-hand experience and our planning provides lots opportunities for investigation and problem solving.
+Young children learn best through first-hand experience and our planning provides lots opportunities for investigation and problem solvina.

-Prime areas are:- Specific areas are:- Personal, Social and Emotional Development Communication and Lan- guage Physical Development Literacy Mathematics Understanding the World Expressive Arts and Design from child initiated play to more structured learning opportunities.
+During the first term in Year 1 we offer a transition programme, to enable the pupils to move from child initiated play to more structured learning opportunities.
 Pupils continue to have daily opportunities to develop core skills in English and Mathematics, they learn phonics and read every day.
 Throughout Key stage 1 learning is offered through a creative curriculum where key skills are learnt through a topic.
 For example 'Around the World' could include English, Geography, History, Art, Music.

-Pupils will take part in the National Year 1 Phonics Test in June·
+Pupils will take part in the National Year 1 Phonics Test in June.

-Pupils will take part in the National Key stage 1 SATS tests during the Summer term of
+Pupils will take part in the National Key stage 1 SATS tests during the Summer term of Year 2.